Content Delivery Network Overview

-A CDN (or Content Delivery Network) is a wide network of web servers that is configured to deliver content to clients from the geographically closest server (or server with the fastest connection) to that client, thereby optimizing the transfer speed.
+A CDN (or Content Delivery Network) is a wide network of web servers that are configured to deliver content to clients from the geographically closest server (or server with the fastest connection) to that client, thereby optimizing the transfer speed.

 Benefits of a CDN

 CDN’s make your website more reliable, outage resistant, and faster by storing your static content from your webpages and distributing it throughout the world on a network of edge servers.

 CDN’s have built-in redundancy, which makes them outage resistant as every web server has an entire network of other servers as backups.
 CDN’s are optimized to automatically route traffic to the nearest available server or point of presence (POP).
 If a server happens to go down it will automatically pass that request to the closest server, which minimizes downtime and lost revenue for your business.

 This also makes your websites more scalable by taking the load off of the origin server.
 The origin server is a web server that holds the original content and data for your webpage.
 CDN’s remove all the stress of having to scale your own resources, by giving you essentially “copies” of your origin at popular peering locations all around the world.
 Think about it, if you expand your audience/clientele from a couple thousand in your region to a global audience, a single web server would crumple under the load.